dhercar/gdmmTMB/README.md

-The package `gdmmTMB` provides functions for fitting and interrogating Generalised Dissimilarity Mixed Models (GDMM) using maximum likelihood estimation, Laplace approximation and (optinally) Bayesian Bootstrapping.
+The package `gdmmTMB` provides functions for fitting and interrogating Generalised Dissimilarity Mixed Models (GDMM) using maximum likelihood estimation, Laplace approximation and (optionally) Bayesian Bootstrapping.

 # Installation